Lactose Intolerance vs. FODMAP Intolerance: What's the Difference?

 The lactose-free swap test.
 For two weeks, switch every dairy item in your routine to its lactose-free version.
 Lactose-free milk, lactose-free yogurt, hard aged cheeses, butter.
 Keep everything else the same.
 Don't change your wheat intake, your garlic habit, your fruit, your beans.
 If your symptoms mostly clear up, lactose is likely the main story.
 If you still flare after a pasta-with-garlic dinner or a lentil soup at lunch, dairy is only part of it.

 The hydrogen breath test.
 Lactose is one of the few FODMAPs with a validated breath test.
 You drink a measured dose of lactose, then exhale into a collection device at set intervals.
 If your small intestine can't break lactose down, gut bacteria ferment it and produce hydrogen (and sometimes methane), which shows up in your breath.
 Monash's breath-testing explainer covers how the test works and what clinicians look for.
 It's available through most GI clinics, and it's the closest thing to an objective yes/no for lactose specifically.
-There are breath tests for fructose and sorbitol too, but there isn't a clinical breath test for fructans or GOS, which is why broader FODMAP intolerance usually gets sorted out by elimination and reintroduction instead of a lab result.
+Breath tests exist for fructose and sorbitol too, but there isn't a clinical breath test for fructans or GOS, which is why broader FODMAP intolerance usually gets sorted out by elimination and reintroduction instead of a lab result.

 What changes based on the answer